Enchanter: aDPS Guide

 … and then immediately go straight into your sustained aDPS spell rotation.

 The purpose of this ability is to instantly refresh spells off cooldowns.
-You generally use it to get your Composite Reinforcement off cooldown.
+You generally use it to get your Ecliptic Reinforcement off cooldown.
 If burning at the start, you can skip it altogether.

 Mindreap’s Placement in the Burn Order